prahladyeri/prahladyeri.github.io/_posts/2016-02-26-ten-libreoffice-macro-recipes.md

 Recipe 9: Load data from a CSV file {#loadfromcsv}
 ----------------------------------------------------

 Apart from working in raw I/O mode, it is sometimes required to load a complete CSV as a sheet in the current document.
-Using the `show_open_dialog`{.highlighter-rouge} function that we studied earlier, the following macro first prompts a user with a File-open dialog and then loads the specified CSV file as a new sheet:
+Using the `show_open_dialog` function that we studied earlier, the following macro first prompts a user with a File-open dialog and then loads the specified CSV file as a new sheet:

 	sub load_from_csv
 		fname = show_open_dialog